oloapinivad/MiLES/README.md

 - Figures (together): 20 seconds

 Please be aware that issues may arise with large datasets (i.e. larger than 100 years) where the single file approach may be problematic.
-It is reccomended in such cases to split the analysis in different subsets.
+It is recommended in such cases to split the analysis in different subsets.

 ------------